brettz9/BADIPagesCreatedLinks/README.txt

     c) means to systematically indicate appropriate direct Edit page if page not yet created?
 4) Possibility to allow third-party links and linkbases without verification (lower trust level, but could add some useful content, especially if joined with whitelists)
+5) Rather than being dependent on gaining remote SQL access to another server (and needing permissions), or requiring some kind of formal API, using a HEAD request can allow a simple but effective way to know whether a specific page on another wiki site has been created already or not, and display this information to your users.
+However, it can add numerous unnecessary requests, so the extension aims to offer other means and allowing this as a last resort.

 ==USAGE==